LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ::::::::

 ``repr(foo)`` converts ``foo`` to a string representation that is useful for debugging proposes.
-The output is the same as for Python's :func:`repr` function.
+The output is a constant expression that could be used to recreate the object (except for list and dict, where ``repr`` follows the format of Python's :func:`repr` function).

 ``len``